PLSysSec/mswasm-polybench/Docker_README.md

 This will build the container.
 This will take a reasonable amount of time (around 45 minutes on our host machine) and require internet for cloning git repositories.
+This will take more than 32GB of RAM due to compilation, and the final image will be around 80GB.
 Once the container is built, you can run it with commands such as

 ```shell
 docker run -it mswasm:latest